DALL-E image generator

-Some commentators complain that OpenAI's refusal to let third parties assess its algorithm makes it difficult to understand how it works, and how its risks can be managed.
+OpenAI's refusal to let third parties assess its algorithm makes it difficult to understand how it works, and how its risks can be managed.

 Given the variety and nature of the risks of DALL-E, and its potential negative impacts, OpenAI's decision to restrict user access to DALL-E has mostly been welcomed, even if some users complain that Stable Diffusion, Midjourney and other image generation tools are open to everyone and can be used with few, if any, restrictions.

 Technology: NLP/text analysis; Computer vision; Text-to-image; Neural network; Deep learning